 Should you Sell or Lease Your Home?

-It can be tough deciding whether you should sell your home in this housing market or maybe instead you should rent your home.
-I have sold hundreds of properties that were real estate investments for my clients who sought to rent them out.
+It can be tough deciding whether you should sell your home in this housing market or maybe instead you should rent your home and have a property management company oversee it.
+I have sold hundreds of properties that were real estate investments for my clients who planned to rent them out.
 So watch this video to get the broad-strokes of how you can make this very important decision.

-You’ve got a rental property and you’re wondering what would be the better move…sell now or hold it and rent it out.
+You’ve got a rental property and you’re wondering what would be the better move…sell now or hold onto it as the market rises and falls by making it a rental property.
 This is the exact question I had to ask myself on my own apartment complexes and for hundreds of my rental clients with Fort Lowell Realty.
 So I’ll show you some key underwriting concepts and good little tidbits on major line item drawing from my own experience.